After getting the adequate laptop, green screen, and other parts of your streaming equipment, it’s time to look for the right microphone.

 This mic is equipped with a built-in desktop stand that can you can tilt and angle up when speaking, and you can even angle it a bit to the side.

 The top half of the mic is all speaker grille, and it has a holed micro USB port on the back panel.
 There is also a tiny LED lamp that lights up after the mic is connected.

 On the backside of the grille, the model features a 14mm condenser capsule that includes a super-cardioid pattern and a frequency range from 20Hz to 20kHz.

-The sample rate can reach up to 48kHz, and the bit depth around 16 bits.
+The sample rate can reach up to 48kHz, and the bit depth is around 16 bits.

-Another model that deserves a place on our best cheap microphones for streaming is the UHURU Professional PC mic.
+Another model that deserves a place on my best cheap microphones for streaming list is the UHURU Professional PC mic.